-2. Trust your vendors.
+4. Trust your wedding vendors.

 You chose your vendors for a reason.
 More than likely this is their fulltime job.
 They have seen a lot of things and are here for you.
 Ask them questions, ask them advice and trust them.
 Be honest and straightforward with them.
 If you have a smaller budget let them know and ask them what is possible within that budget.
 Most wedding vendors I have met are willing to help with planning a wedding with anybody that is straightforward and willing to talk.